jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bb-views/readme.md

 So we have views for our Grumbles -- model and collection.
 What about one for our new Grumble form?
 * Let's make a **specialty view.**

+Question: why are we not just putting this inside our model or collection views?

 We've already gone everything we need to know in order to create a specialty view.
 Now, it's just a matter of putting all the pieces together.
 * You're going to spend the rest of this class making one.